Frequently Asked Questions

 Q: What is the Ryan White Care Program?

 Answer: The Ryan White HIV/AIDS Program helps people with HIV/AIDS who have nowhere else to turn for the care they need.
-If you are HIV-positive, you can get medical care and some other services — even if you do not have health insurance or money to pay for health and dental services and medications.
+If you are HIV-positive, you can get medications, medical care, mental health services, dental services, reimbursement for transportation to and from the doctor’s office and other services — even if you do not have health insurance or money to pay for those services.

 Q: Am I Eligible?